|Mortal Kombat ad.|

 |Nightwolf, Liu Kang, Sub-Zero, Kitana, Jax and Sonya.|

 Carried over from the movie were main characters Liu Kang (Brian Tochi) and Sonya Blade (Olivia d’Abo), as well as Blade’s partner Jax (Dorian Harewood), who had bionic arms; Lin Kuei ninja Sub-Zero (Luke Perry), who possessed ice powers; and Kitana (Cree Summer), long-lived princess of Outworld who used deadly Japanese war fans.
-Joining them from MK3 was Stryker (Ron Perlman), leader of an NYPD Special Riot Control division, and Nightwolf (Todd Thawley), a Native American shaman and historian who can tap into spiritual energy.
+Joining them from MK3 was Stryker (Ron Perlman), leader of an NYPD Special Riot Control division, and Nightwolf (Todd Thawley), a Native American shaman and historian who could tap into spiritual energy.
 Nightwolf, although occasionally joining in battles, served as the team’s tech support.
 All of the characters’ designs were taken from the MK3 games, except for Kitana who featured elements of her MK2 outfit.

 |Shao Khan towers over Shang Tsung.|